atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

-A Rug project name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug archive with a collection of useful editors or reviewers.
+A Rug project name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug project with a collection of useful editors or reviewers.

 If the main purpose of a Rug project is to be a generator, then ending the name of the type of project it will generate would be most